naoki85/identidock/README.md

 # identidock
 This repository is Docker tutorial published by O'REILLY.
+identidock is a simple identicon server based on monsterid made by Kevin Gaudin.
 # Book
 ## [Docker](https://www.oreilly.co.jp/books/9784873117768/)
 # Versions